 To apply, submit the FAFSA as soon as possible after January 1 and list Jacksonville State University (Code 001020) to receive the report.
-Also submit a Financial Aid Data Sheet, preferably by March 15.
+Also submit a Financial Aid Data Sheet, and any other documentation that is required to the Financial Aid Office preferably by March 15.